typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-invalid-void-type.md

 # Disallows usage of `void` type outside of generic or return types (`no-invalid-void-type`)

-Disallows usage of `void` type outside of generic or return types.
+Disallows usage of `void` type outside of return types or generic type arguments.
 If `void` is used as return type, it shouldn’t be a part of intersection/union type.

 ## Rationale

-The `void` type means “nothing” or that a function does not return any value, in contra with implicit undefined type which means that a function returns a value `undefined`.
+The `void` type means “nothing” or that a function does not return any value, in contrast with implicit `undefined` type which means that a function returns a value `undefined`.
 So “nothing” cannot be mixed with any other types.
-If you need this - use `undefined` type instead.
+If you need this - use the `undefined` type instead.

 ## Rule Details